 Non-compliance is taken very seriously by Fyffes.
 If such non-compliances occur, we take remedial action to contain, address and resolve the situation quickly.
 Fyffes will always first seek a viable remediation strategy with suppliers, however, such corrective action can lead to the termination of a commercial agreement with Fyffes.
 In 2020, Fyffes suspended one supplier with poor results to encourage them to improve their compliance.
 Once the supplier had reached a satisfactory level of compliance, we recommenced buying from this supplier.

 Similarly, Fyffes also produces or buys from a large number of Rainforest Alliance certified farms.
-Currently, all the pineapples sold by Fyffes are certified by Rainforest Alliance, while for bananas, in 2019 this represented approximately 25%.
-Although this certification began with focus on deforestation, today it has evolved into a holistic environmental and social responsibility standard and certification.
+Currently, 100% of Fyffes pineapples and bananas produced on own farms, and one in five bananas overall are certified by Rainforest Alliance.
+Although this certification’s roots were in tackling deforestation, today it has evolved into a holistic environmental and social responsibility standard and certification.

-Fyffes will implement the aforementioned action plan and report on its progress.
-We understand that the risk associated with modern slavery and human trafficking is not static and we will continue to adapt our approach to mitigating this risk on an annual basis.
+Fyffes understands that the risk associated with modern slavery and human trafficking is not static and we will continue to adapt our approach to mitigating this risk on an annual basis.

 This statement was approved by the Fyffes Limited Board of Directors on 30 March 2021.